close

 ```html

-After this visit, we board their Jeeps Willys for the rest of the tour.
-We go down along Omaha Beach and pass in front of the imposing 'Les Braves' monument before reaching the American cemetery.
+After this visit, we get on their Jeeps Willys for the rest of the tour.
+We go down along Omaha Beach and pass in front of the imposing 'Les Braves' monument before joining the American cemetery.

-It's under the soft light of the end of the day that we walk on the immaculate lawn where nearly 10,000 American soldiers rest.
+It's under the soft light of the end of the day, we walk on the immaculate lawn where nearly 10,000 American soldiers rest.
 Did you know that there was a difference between the graves of Christian and Jewish soldiers?
-Indeed, the graves of Jewish soldiers are marked by a marble stele, but instead of a cross, you will find a Star of David.
+Indeed, the graves of Jewish soldiers are marked by a marble stele, but instead of a cross, we find a Star of David.

 ```